LetsWrappIt/DocMkr/README.md

 ## Start tutorial

 ### Step 1: Get your editor
-Pick your favorite text/XML/HTML editor (VSCode for example) for writing content.
+Pick your favorite text/XML/HTML editor for writing content and styling.

 ### Step 2: Write a DmContent file
 Write a HTML document with some content, this is the DmContent file (dmc).